nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 ##### Socket statistics with `ss`

 ```
-sudo ss -s -t | grep 1789 # if you have specified a different port in your mix node config, change accordingly
+sudo ss -s -t | grep 1789 # if you have specified a different port in your Mix node config, change accordingly
 ```

 This command should return a lot of data containing `ESTAB`.
 This command should work on every unix based system.